Want to learn the ins and outs of Content as a Service and why it's the future of content management? Then this guide is for you.

 Simply put CaaS platforms are cloud-based content management systems which allow organizations to store, structure and manage all of their content assets such as blog posts, digital guides, marketing copy, FAQs, etc; within a single web-based application which is easy-to-use and can publish content to virtually any digital device.

-CaaS platforms provide open APIs and SDKs for common coding languages so your developers can use their preferred code for creating the user interface.
+CaaS platforms provide open APIs and SDKs for common coding languages so your developers can use their preferred framework for creating user interfaces.

 A company which reviews restaurants globally needs to publish a blog post comparing NYC style pizza to Chicago deep dish(hot topic issue) across a handful of websites and mobile apps.

-Now let’s explore the key differences between CaaS and traditional Content Management Systems.
+Now let’s explore the key differences between Content as a Service and traditional Content Management Systems.

 Different than traditional content management